conduktor/conduktor-gateway-demos/masking/Readme.md

 `platform-config.yaml` defines 2 clusters:

 * Backing Kafka - this is a direct connection to the underlying Kafka cluster hosting the demo
-* Proxy - a connection through Conduktor Proxy to the underlying Kafka
+* Proxy - a connection through Conduktor Gateway to the underlying Kafka

 Note: Proxy and backing Kafka can use different security schemes.
 In this case the backing Kafka is PLAINTEXT but the proxy is SASL_PLAIN.